 3/4 cup all-purpose flour (or 2/3 cup gluten-free, all-purpose flour)

 1/2 teaspoon salt

 1 teaspoon baking soda

 Put the buttermilk, egg, and melted butter in a mixing bowl.
 Stir briskly until the mixture is smooth and blended.

-Stir the flour, flax seeds (if using), salt, and baking soda together in a small bowl so they are well blended.
+Stir the flour, salt, and baking soda together in a small bowl so they are well blended.
 Stir into the buttermilk mixture only until the dry ingredients are moistened – leave the lumps.

 Heat a skillet or griddle to medium hot.
 Grease lightly and spoon out about 3 tablespoons of batter per pancake.
 Spread the batter with the back of the spoon so it is thinned out a little.
 Cook until a few bubbles break on top.
 Turn the pancake over and cook briefly.
 Keep pancakes warm until enough are cooked to serve.